tusharviradiya/Blockchain/bitcoin.md

 - this is a group of miner where big system miner is not dominant the mining

 #### nonce range

+#### TimeStamp
+- when miner not finding any hash value in given nonce range so we need to give timestamp for solving this problem

+#### mempool
 -